 Video review was successfully experimented with during the 2019 and 2021 softball seasons.
 NCAA will now allow video review for all games; it is not mandatory.
 This is one of the major rule changes for 2022-2023.
 Rule 5.9.9 and Appendix G have the details for this new rule.
 This article is a summary of the key components of video review.

 In games using video review, each head coach has two challenges to initiate a review of the plays designated below for the entirety of the game.
 The challenge must be indicated before the next pitch, before the pitcher and all infielders have clearly vacated their normal fielding position and left fair territory, or before the umpires have left the field of play.
 Additionally, the crew chief may initiate a review of these plays at his/her discretion beginning with the 6th inning in any game.
+Exception: The crew chief may not initiate a review of runners leaving early on a pitch.

 The following are the plays that shall be subject to review: